Nour Alkhalidy (Jordan)

 Blog: Mabuhay Classroom.

-Marcos’ guest posts: Siklot: Reinvention of a Traditional Game for EFL Classrooms, PALAYOK: Reinvention of a Traditional Game for EFL Classrooms, The Auction, Cat and Mouse: Reinvention of a Traditional Game, Child Learning Through Child Play
+Marcos’ guest posts: Siklot: Reinvention of a Traditional Game for EFL Classrooms, PALAYOK: Reinvention of a Traditional Game for EFL Classrooms, The Auction, Cat and Mouse: Reinvention of a Traditional Game, Child Learning Through Child Play, Reindeers on a Red Carpet

 Natalie Britton is an elementary school teacher and has taught ELL and EFL in North America, Central America, Africa, and Asia.
 Most recently, she taught English for one year to middle school students in South Korea.
 She is now teaching K-2 in a native village in Alaska and enjoys spending her time blogging at LIVE TEACH ALASKA.
 You can also follow her teaching adventures on her Facebook page

-Natalie’s guest posts: Classroom Management with EFL Students
+Natalie’s guest post: Classroom Management with EFL Students

 Jen Brummer is an American ESOL teacher who has taught English in Japan, Kenya, England, the USA, and online through the wonderful world of Skype.
 She really appreciates the power of social media for connecting with other teachers for support and learning.
 She is the founder and co-administrator of the Facebook group ESOL Teachers Worldwide.